Depression_in_the_Elderly/

 For mild depression, or if the condition followed a stressful event such as bereavement, psychotherapy alone may be effective.
 In fact, some mental health care professionals believe that psychotherapy is more effective than medication for the elderly, and preferable in the light of the frequent over-medication of seniors.

-As a caregiver, you can encourage and facilitate the following lifestyle behaviors that could help to prevent depression or get those who are depressed back on track:
+As a caregiver, you can encourage and facilitate the following 7 lifestyle behaviors that could help to prevent depression or get those who are depressed back on track:

-Physical exercise
+1. Physical exercise

 Research has shown that exercise could be as good as medication for treating depression.
-Seniors should be active for about 30 minutes and for at least five days a week.
+Seniors should be active for about 30 minutes and for at least 5 days a week.
 If necessary, join your loved one on walks or in an exercise class, or arrange for a companion.

-Sufficient sleep
+2. Sufficient sleep

-If your loved one is battling with insomnia try and encourage the following natural methods for improving sleep: be as active as possible during the day, get into a fixed sleep routine, and wind down for an hour before sleep with relaxing activities.
-Try to avoid sleeping tablets but consult a health care practitioner if the problem persists.
+If your loved one is battling with insomnia, try and encourage the following natural methods for improving sleep: be as active as possible during the day, get into a fixed sleep routine, and wind down for an hour before sleep with relaxing activities.
+Try to avoid sleeping tablets, but consult a health care practitioner if the problem persists.

-Adequate levels of Vitamin D
+3. Adequate levels of Vitamin D

 A deficiency of vitamin D can lead to depression.
 In general, people need around 30 minutes of sunlight a day for the body to manufacture enough vitamin D. During the winter months, seniors can stay inside and instead be given vitamin D supplements.

-A healthy diet
+4. A healthy diet

 Seniors often eat what is easiest and may not get enough fruit and vegetables to stay healthy.
 Using a meal delivery service may help the elderly to eat a more varied diet.
 Another alternative could be to consider talking to your senior about moving into a senior living community.
 Senior living communities typically offer up to 3 meals a day for their community members.

-Managing negative thinking
+5. Managing negative thinking

 Activities that help to turn around pessimistic thought patterns include meditation, prayer, journaling, and gratitude lists.
 As a caregiver, it can be helpful to listen to them and steer the conversation to more positive topics.

-Build social connections
+6. Build social connections

 Engaging with others face-to-face is a basic human need and social networking is important for mental health.
-Be sure to stay in touch regularly and encourage your loved one to join local clubs, such as a bridge group; a day center for the aged; or to volunteer with a local charity.
+Be sure to stay in touch regularly and encourage your loved one to join local clubs, such as a bridge group, a day center for the aged, or to volunteer with a local charity.

-Changing living arrangements
+7. Changing living arrangements

-If the cause of your loved one’s depression is loneliness consider moving them into a senior living facility.
+If the cause of your loved one’s depression is loneliness, consider moving them into a senior living facility.
 Having friends around can help immensely.

 While depression in the elderly is common, both caregivers and seniors should never accept it as a normal part of the aging process.